yn1323/template/README.md

 | xhdpi   |        96 x 96 |
 | xxhdpi  |      144 x 144 |
 | xxxhdpi |      192 x 192 |

+## Memo
+- Network in emulator does not work.
+Connect to 10.0.2.2 of localhost ?